peteroupc/peteroupc.github.io/randmisc.md

 #### Weighted Choice with Log Probabilities

 Huijben et al. (2022)[^13] reviews the Gumbel max trick and Gumbel softmax distributions.

+>  **Note**: Because these algorithms involve adding one real number to another and calculating `exp` of a real number, they can introduce numerical errors unless care is taken, such as by using partially-sampled random numbers (PSRNs).

 **Weighted choice with the Gumbel max trick.** Let _C_>0 be an unknown number.
 Then, given&mdash;